AIM approach to learner assessment in 2020/21

 - look for opportunities to cover knowledge, skills and understanding from several components in one assessment opportunity: holistic assessment

 - review and, if necessary, change the qualification components that learners are registered on, where that option exists.
 For example, if a centre has registered learners on a practically taught and assessed component this could be swapped for a more theoretical one to better enable learners to be assessed

 - apply the regulatory expectations and guidance to allow learners on eligible qualifications who have been unable to access their assessment to be awarded

 - recourse to special consideration for learners who have not been able to meet the expected evidence requirements of a qualification and were not on a qualification eligible for alternative assessment arrangements.
 This means we may be able to award qualifications to learners who have not fully completed all assessments

 These principles are a starting point for our communications for this year and we will add to this list as and when we receive notification from our regulators.

-As a response to the COVID crisis all exams due to take place in schools and colleges this summer were cancelled.
-Ofqual was tasked with establishing two temporary regulatory frameworks – one for General Qualifications (GQs) and one for Vocational and Technical Qualifications (VTQs).
-These would allow awarding organisations like AIM to assign a grade to as many learners as possible this summer in a fair and consistent way, enabling those learners to progress to the next stage of their learning or employment with qualifications that would be recognised by educational establishments and employers.
+For all AIM qualifications regulated by Ofqual (commonly known as being on the RQF framework or Vocational and Technical Qualifications - VTQs) we will be following the requirements outlined in the Vocational Contingency Regulatory Framework (VCRF) announced in February 2021.
+This will allow awarding organisations like AIM to assign a grade to as many learners as possible this summer in a fair and consistent way, enabling those learners to progress to the next stage of their learning or employment with qualifications that would be recognised by educational establishments and employers.
+(See VCRF page).

 How we are supporting you